What Is A Friendship Café?

 Consider Adopting a Cafe Today!
 The goal of the Adopt a Cafe Initiative is to provide individuals and the community the opportunity to support their neighborhood Friendship Cafe by "adopting" a Cafe or becoming a "friend or sponsor" of a Cafe.
 We hope to raise funds to help provide more exercise, recreation, life-long learning and artistic activities at the cafes.
 For more information: email Colleen Wilhelm at firstname.lastname@example.org or call 804-672-4497.

-JenCare Neighborhood Medical Center has adopted 5 Friendship Cafes - Thank You!
+- Congratulations to JenCare Neighborhood Medical Center has adopted 5 Friendship Cafes.
+Thank you for your ongoing partnership and committment.

 back to top